KyleGoslan/Digital-Media-Design/06-UIElements/README.md

 ## 06 - UI Elements

-Can be slit into two catagories:
+Can be split into two catagories:
 + Action - creates a function that performs an action or change when tapped
 + Outlet - is a container (something else controlls the change that happens to the view)